Cost of Living Comparison Between Germany and NorwayCost of Living Comparison Between Germany and Norway

 How do rents compare between Germany and Norway?

-Rent in Norway beats Germany across the board, especially in major cities.
+Rent in Norway is consistently higher than in Germany across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-In Germany, $3,000 covers most cities easily.
-In Norway, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Germany, $3,000 covers most cities easily; in Norway it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-How do I choose between living in Germany and Norway?
+How do I choose between living in Germany and in Norway?